sannieisegg/Loan-Prediction-Model/README.md

 ```

 Step 4: Open and Run the Notebook
-In Jupyter Notebook, open the file Loan_Application_Predictor_Analysis.ipynb and run the cells.
+In Jupyter Notebook, open the file Loan_Prediction_Model.ipynb and run the cells.
 The notebook contains the entire process, from data preprocessing to model evaluation.

 # Model Insights
 The model's performance is evaluated using several metrics, including: